riban-bw/nanoKONTROL-Config/README.md

 The application is written in Python3 and tested on GNU/Linux.
 It should run on any platform that can meet the following dependancies:

-- jack
+- jack (for JACK MIDI interface)
+- alsa-midi (for ALSA MIDI interface)
 - tkinter
 - PIL
 - PIL Image

 On a DEBIAN based system the following may install the required Python modules:

-`apt install python3-jack-client python3-tk python3-pil python3-pil-imagetk`
+`apt install python3-jack-client python3-tk python3-pil python3-pil.imagetk`

+To install alsa-midi:

+`pip3 install alsa-midi`